RidaRidss/Image-Share-App/README.md

-# My-Project
+# Image Share App

-/* the objective of this project is create an ionic chat app. this app uses : socket.io */
+ * the objective of this project is create an ionic chat app. this app uses : socket.io
+ * Angular as front end framework
+ * Node Js